JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 };
 ```

-The `module.exports` line may confuse as this was not covered yet; it will be very soon.
+The `module.exports` line may confuse, it is covered a later section on _importing and exporting_ variables and functions.

 ## NPM scripts {#webpack-intro-npm-scripts}

 NPM scripts allow automating development tasks such are running unit tests, serving files, and more, we'll set it up to run webpack.
-The scripts are placed in the `package.json` file and are terminal commands that run in the terminal.
+The scripts are placed in the `package.json` file and are terminal commands.

 By default `npm-init` creates the following `test` script which simply echoes (prints) a message stating that no unit tests were set up.